grabermtw/Second-Floor-Smash/Documentation/CustomizingCharacters.md

 # Customizing Characters
-## Adding unique animations and sound effects for characters

 ### Adding Unique Animations
 1. Choose the character that you want to add custom animations for, and then navigate to their corresponding folder within Assets/Characters.